 Through this process of embracing unwanted feelings in the service of achieving goals, often the negative feelings are significantly reduced.
 The paradox is, the more you try to avoid certain feelings, the more they hang around and negatively influence your life.

-Although a relatively new treatment, there is significant research to show ACT can have a dramatic impact on a whole host of problems, from anxiety and depression to chronic pain and even schizophrenia.
+Although a relatively new treatment, there is significant research to show Acceptance and Commitment Therapy can have a dramatic impact on a whole host of problems, from anxiety and depression to chronic pain and even schizophrenia.

 PRINCIPLES OF ACT